Optimization Principle

 The alternative explanation (survivorship bias: we can only observe a universe where catastrophes didn't happen) explains why we're here but not the DEGREE of safety.
 Nuclear fusion being extraordinarily difficult is far more safety margin than observers need.

-What does not happen
+What does NOT happen?

 The list of catastrophic scenarios that physics allows but that do not occur is worth looking at directly.